eCommerce Bookkeeping: Everything You Need to Know

 e-commerce bookkeeping

-What’s the difference between eCommerce bookkeeping and accounting?
-A detailed guide to building your bookkeeping system and processes.
+Read this detailed guide to building your eCommerce bookkeeping system and processes.

-The biggest reason that eCommerce businesses fail is poor cash flow management.
+The biggest reason that eCommerce businesses fail is because of a lack of clarity and oversight into how cash is spent.

-In this guide, we’re sharing everything you need to know about eCommerce bookkeeping.
+In this guide, we’re sharing everything ecommerce business owners need to know about bookkeeping.

-Bookkeeping is the process of recording and keeping track of all financial transactions (including purchases, sales, receipts, and payments) and outflows, list cost of goods sold (COGS), payroll and all related operating expenses, etc.
+eCommerce bookkeeping is the process of recording and keeping track of all financial transactions (including purchases, sales, receipts, and payments) and outflows, list cost of goods sold (COGS), customer acquisition costs, payroll and all related operating expenses, etc.

 Having up-to-date books matters because it allows you to know how your business is performing at any given time.